-Janus Capital, or its affiliates, acting pursuant to the Global Execution Agreement mentioned below, initiate all portfolio transactions of the Portfolios, with the exception of U.S. Low Volatility Portfolio, solely upon the direction of the relevant portfolio manager.
-With respect to U.S. Low Volatility Portfolio, Intech initiates portfolio transactions using its proprietary trade system software.
-Janus Capital is party to a Global Execution Agreement with certain Janus Henderson affiliates (the "Trading Affiliates") that allow trades in foreign markets to be executed by personnel in the relevant market through such Trading Affiliates.
+Janus Capital, or its affiliates, acting pursuant to the Global Execution Agreement mentioned below, initiate all portfolio transactions of the Portfolios solely upon the direction of the relevant portfolio manager.
+Janus Capital is party to a Global Execution Agreement with certain Janus Henderson affiliates (the "Trading Affiliates") that allows trades in foreign markets to be executed by personnel in the relevant market through such Trading Affiliates.
 Personnel of the Trading Affiliates providing trade execution services are subject to brokerage policies and procedures and oversight by Janus Henderson Investors' Front Offices Governance and Risk Committee.
 As used in this Portfolio Transactions and Brokerage section, the term "Janus Capital" also includes its Trading Affiliates.